intenvy/snapp-surge/README.md

 **Scaling Up**

 The above algorithm to find the polygon of a point is done with order complexity of _O(N x V)_. <br>
-In which _N_ is the total number of polygons, and _V_ is the average number of vertices in polygons. <br>
+In which _N_ is the total number of polygons, and _V_ is the average number of vertices in each polygon. <br>
 So when we move on to deploy this surge feature in the whole country we'll have about 100 cities. <br>
 Each city containing on average 10 polygons and each polygon containing on average 35 sides, <br>
 will leave us with a problem space of 35000 records.
 Let's say on average we will search only 17500 records. <br>